-The cave has a large sculptured verandah and the inner part contains a huge 18 foot statue of Lord Shiva.
-The Portuguese named the island Elephanta because of a large stone elephant near the shore It has since collapsed and been removed.
+The cave has a large sculptured veranda and the inner part contains a huge 18-foot statue of Lord Shiva.
+The Portuguese named the island Elephanta because of a large stone elephant near the shore.
+It has since collapsed and been removed.

-An orientation tour around the majestic sites of Bombay may include: Victoria Terminus, Horniman Circle, Flora Fountain, the High Court, Bombay University, Gateway of India.
+An orientation tour around the majestic sites of Mumbai may include: Victoria Terminus, Horniman Circle, Flora Fountain, the High Court, Bombay University and Gateway of India.
 Continuing along Marine Drive, you can stop to visit the Hanging Gardens and Jain Temple.

-On your return towards Colaba and the Fort Area, you can stop at Chowpatty Beach.
+On your return toward Colaba and the Fort Area, you can stop at Chowpatty Beach.

 Photos of Elephanta Island & Mumbai City Tour